mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/04-1-n-vs-n-n.md

 App development now looks more like app development for Windows, macOS, Linux, or even the same iPhone iOS system.
 Google often bets on few activities, even reaching a single activity and a set of fragments.
 This provides several advantages:

 - *Information sharing:*
-    -	We can use the viewModel because it can be shared between all fragments and the activity.
+    -	We can use the ViewModel because it can be shared between all fragments and the activity.
     -	We can use the Singleton design pattern without problems.

 - *Design benefits:* Interface designers often request that the brand graphic image takes precedence over Google’s design guides.
 They also ask for smooth effects and transitions.